 Help your child thrive in all aspects of their education

-Parents are Instrumental in Creating Positive Changes at School
+Parents and Caregivers are Instrumental in Creating Positive Changes at School

 When you join the Active Schools movement, you can:

-Support your school and community with information about the resources they require to provide the best education.
+Support your school and community with information about resources to make physical activity a key element of whole child education

-Get involved with campaigns and activities that show the value of physical learning.
+Get involved with campaigns and activities that value and increaase physical activity

 Joining The Active Schools Movement Gives You Tools To Help Schools Help Your Kids